 - Ten minutes of time, a few times a day.

 - Halter and lead rope, or you can work with your horse's head over the stall door.
 Cross ties may restrict head movement, so it might not be comfortable for your horse.

 How much overall time you will need will depend on the horse or pony.
 Some learn more quickly than others.

 Teaching How to Kiss

 If your normally respectful horse does get pushy, do not reward the behavior.
 Simply stand back for about 10 seconds and calmly begin again.
 That the behavior is done respectfully is more important than if it is done perfectly.
-For example, reward a bussing of the ear in the beginning, as long as you feel the horse was trying and being obedient.
-As the training advances, strive for more accuracy--the perfect kiss.
+For example, reward bussing of the ear in the beginning, as long as you feel the horse was trying and being obedient.
+As the training advances strive for more accuracy—the perfect kiss.